duskvirkus/tweepy-example/README.md

 # Tweepy Example

-Example of the most minimal tweepy example.
+Example of the most minimal twitter bot using [tweepy](https://www.tweepy.org/).
 To run you'll need to install tweepy via pip, create `credentials.py` based on the example file, and run the script.
 Make sure your pip modules are included in your path.

 Install:
 ```bash